wildonion/ayoub/market/README.md

 * Multiple NFT AirDrop Feature in a single Transaction Gas Fee using `batch` functions

 * Multiple Offer Feature for Biddings, Auctions and Buying NFTs like `gem.xyz` in a single Transaction Gas Fee using

+* Should We Call `nft_mint` method on Update NFT of a Collection?

+* Should We Pass the royalty of the Minter When We're Calling `nft_mint` method?

+* Should We Deploy the NFT Contract on Every Account that Wants to Mint NFT?